Nexmo/nexmo-cli/README.md

 - Optional flags:

   - `--pattern <pattern>` to be matched in number (use * to match end or start of number)
-  - `--voice` to search for voice enabled numbers
+  - `--voice` to search for voice-enabled numbers
   - `--sms` search for SMS enabled numbers
-  - `--size` the amount of results to return
+  - `--size` the number of results to return
   - `--page` the page of results to return

 ```bash